 Just as soon as the rub has changed color and is sticking to the ribs, they are ready to smoke.
 This is how they will start to look when they are almost ready.
 As you can tell, I got the rub a little heavier in some areas than in others so I'll give it a little more time.

 You could use a light layer of mustard, oil, etc. to help the rub to stick if you are in a hurry but I prefer to do it naturally if I have time.

-You might have a nice wood burning trailer rig or you might just have a charcoal, electric or gas smoker.
-Regardless of what you are using, if you will follow my temperature recommendations and my cooking instructions, you should end up with something mighty tasty and especially if you use my rub recipe.
+You might have a nice wood burning trailer rig or you might just have a charcoal, electric, gas or pellet smoker.
+Regardless of what you are using, if you will follow my temperature recommendations and my cooking instructions, you should end up with something mighty tasty and especially if you use my original rub recipe.
 You don't have to use my recipe but then you'd be missing out on a lot of flavor in my way of looking at things;-)

-You're going to want to get the smoker set up for cooking at about 225 degrees.
-This is a very good temperature simply because it will get the ribs done in around 5 hours without burning the rub.
-I recommend using hickory, pecan or mesquite for the ribs and some cherry mixed in wouldn't be a bad idea if you have it available.
-I like to use a 50/50 mix of pecan and cherry or pecan and apple for great flavor.
+You're going to want to get the smoker set up for cooking at about 225°F. This is a very good temperature simply because it will get the ribs done in around 5 hours without burning the rub.
+I like to use a 50/50 mix of pecan and apple for great smoke flavor.

 For this experiment, I used a big old chunk of pecan that I custom cut to fit in my smoke box and piled apple chips in around it to fill in the voids.
 This will give me solid smoke for about 2.5 hours or so.

 This is the fun part.. well except for the eatin' part that is.
-Once the smoker is clicking along at around 225 degrees, I am ready to add the ribs to the smoker.
+Once the smoker is clicking along at around 225°F, I am ready to add the ribs to the smoker grate.